lumeland/lume.land/docs/configuration/config-file.md

 ### port

-By default the local server use the port `3000`.
+By default, the local server uses port `3000`.
 Use this option to set a different port.

 ```ts